Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzureRmVMAccessExtension.md

 ```

 ## DESCRIPTION
 The **Set-AzureRmVMAccessExtension** cmdlet adds the Virtual Machine Access (VMAccess) Virtual Machine VMAccess Extension to a virtual machine.
 VMAccess Extension can be used to set a temporary password and this should be immediately changed it after logging into the machine.
+This is not supported on Windows Domain Controllers.

 ## EXAMPLES